judgej/jquery-maxsubmit/README.md

 That runs on the server and provides the server settings to insert into the JavaScript initialisation, and will return 1000 by default on most PHP servers.

+A simnple demo (index.php in this project) is running here: [http://www.acadweb.co.uk/maxsubmit/]